FRANK

 Heeeeee

-"Penis Dimension" is one of the songs from our forthcoming United Artists feature length motion picture that we just got the money for today, called 200 Motels.
-Doin some sleazy (?) about November first the next week.
+FZ: "Penis Dimension" is one of the songs from our forthcoming United Artists feature length motion picture that we just got the money for today, called 200 Motels.
+Due in some sleazy drive-in about November 1, the next year.
 Meanwhile, boys and girls, for your edification this is a song of inspiration.

 Mark & Howard: